 Is Eye Tracking Worth It?

 On the surface, eye tracking sounds like a complicated and expensive layer to add to your already sophisticated setup.
 The reality is that now it’s easier than ever for any streamer and content creator to add eye tracking software into the mix.
-Apps like Beam make it dead simple to set up, and because it’s currently free of charge, you can try it out for yourself.
+Apps like Beam make it dead simple to set up, you can try it out for yourself.

 With this tech, your fans can appreciate the full depth of your skill and learn more effectively so they can develop as players as well.